MissionNick/missionx-backend/database/README.md

-1.Set default schema- MissionX (TODO Create schema script to automate) 2.Drop all existing tables (TODO - Drop tables Script to automate) 3.Run missionxCreateTables to create tables and relationships.
-(From mySQL workbench is mysql cmd is not installed) 4.Run missionXTestData to create test data.
-(TODO)
+Test Database Setup

+1.Set default schema- MissionX
+2.Run the following scripts in this order (TO DO Will setup a shell script to automate)
+- sqlscripts\missionxDropTables
+- sqlscripts\missionxCreateTables
+- sqlscripts\missionXInsertStatic
+- sqlscripts\missionXInsertTestData

+The images have been uploaded using my FileStack API key.
+The images I used are in this folder - projectdata.